hero

 In Lisbon, always be vigilant, especially in tourist-heavy areas.
 Keep valuables out of sight and be cautious with ATM use, opting for machines inside banks.
 Be wary of overly friendly strangers offering help or deals, as they may be scammers.
 Avoid buying tickets from street vendors; purchase them from official counters instead.
 Double-check restaurant bills for added items, and agree on taxi fares before the ride.
 Lastly, learn common Portuguese phrases to better navigate situations and appear less like an easy target.

-Explore Lisbon alternatives, what would you like to avoid?
+Explore Lisboa alternatives, what would you like to avoid?

 What's your preferred way to experience travel?